cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 where a pseudorandom bitstream is XORed with plaintext to produce ciphertext.

-Confidentiality under definitions other than IND-CPA, such IND-CCA definitions that allows an active attacker to adaptivity decrypt ciphertexts, depends critically on retaining integrity.
+Confidentiality under definitions other than IND-CPA, such asIND-CCA definitions that allows an active attacker to adaptivity decrypt ciphertexts, depends critically on retaining integrity.
 A cipher in counter mode cannot guarantee confidentiality if integrity is not maintained.